Seeking solutions with families policy

 - How mokopuna can express their views in a way which takes in to account and strengthens their cultural connections and identity

 Mokopuna will be given information about what will be said in hui-a-whānau and family group conferences by the social worker and/or family group conference co-ordinator.

-See Key information - Keeping our focus on children and young people for ideas about involving mokopuna in the decisions about their lives.
+See Key information - Keeping our focus on mokopuna for ideas about involving mokopuna in the decisions about their lives.